realityexpander/How_to_program_from_ground_up/How to Program From Ground Up.md

   - "Data structures" are named concepts for common ways humans have invented to represent data, and usually predate computing.
   - They represent real world items and concepts in a way that a computer can be programmed to manipulate to solve a problem.
-  - For example, a "list" is a common data structure for a series of items in a specific order, and can be used to represent a "orders to be shipped," "to-do items" or a "names and addresses to send a letter to"
+  - For example, a "list" is a common data structure for a series of items in a specific order.
+    - A list can be used to represent a "orders to be shipped," "to-do items" or a "names and addresses to send a letter to"

   - ## Numbers or Individual Characters?
 Or something else?

     - ### Numbers
-      - are usually represented in binary (base 2)
+      - Are usually represented in binary (base 2, only 1 & 0)
       - Positive integers are usually represented in "unsigned" binary
         - 1 byte (8 bits) can represent unsigned 0 to 255 (known as a "byte" or "octet" or "char" or "unsigned char" or "unsigned byte")
         - 2 bytes (16 bits) can represent unsigned 0 to 65535 (known as a "short", sometimes "word")